lipu-tenpo/selo/README.md

 - ungroup the front and back cover with *Control + Shift + `g`*.
 - you can remove the objects that are not displayed on the page, but it’s not necessary.
 If you do, then the pre-flight verifier in Scribus will raise some errors like ‹Object is not on a Page TODO› before you export the document.
 You can ignore them.

 Front cover: use your imagination; make front and back look good.
-Use only the colours ‹kiwen› and ‹kiwen walo›
+Use only the colours ‹kapesi walo› and ‹kapesi ante›.

 ## printable versions